-On July 24, 2014 the IASB issued the final version of IFRS 9, bringing together the classification and measurement, impairment and hedge accounting phases of the IASB's project to replace IAS 39, "Financial Instruments: Recognition and Measurement", and all previous versions of IFRS 9.
+On July 24, 2015 the IASB issued the final version of IFRS 9, bringing together the classification and measurement, impairment and hedge accounting phases of the IASB's project to replace IAS 39, "Financial Instruments: Recognition and Measurement", and all previous versions of IFRS 9.
 IFRS 9 is effective for annual periods beginning on or after January 1, 2018.
-The Company does not intend to early adopt IFRS 9 and has not yet fully evaluated the impact of this new standard.
+IFRS 9 requires financial assets to be classified into three measurement categories: those measured at fair value through profit and loss ("FVPL"), those measured at fair value through other comprehensive income ("FVOCI") and those measured at amortized cost.
+The determination is made at initial recognition.
+The classification depends on the entity's business model for managing its financial instruments and the contractual cash flow characteristics of the instrument.